babylanguagelab/public-scripts/README.md

 # public-scripts
-This is a collection of public scripts for LENA processing.
+This is a collection of public scripts for LENA related works.

 ## Requirements:
 - python 2.7
 - gtk 3.0 or above

 ## GUI APP:
-- its anonamization: This is a program help user to anonimization sensity information in its files which generated from LENA.
+- its anonymous: This is a program that helps user to make senstitive information in its files which generated from LENA anonymous.

 ## Command Line: